ByteJunkies-co-uk/Metsubushi/README.md

 -q				Quiet.
 Do not display ASCII art banner.
 ```

-If you're using the in-built Go-donut shellcode generator (from [Binject](https://github.com/Binject)) you can customise the Donut configuration.
-The arguments are passed to Donut as a string which is then parsed into a configuration struct.
+If you're using the Go-donut shellcode generator option (from [Binject](https://github.com/Binject))
+you can customise the Donut configuration.
+The arguments are passed to
+Donut as a string which is then parsed into a configuration struct.

 The Go-donut options are:
 ```bash